ArashAzhand/Deep_Learning_Projects/Handwriting_Detection/README.md

 - **Data Augmentation**: Future improvements could include applying data augmentation techniques to enhance the model's robustness.
 - **Experiment Tracking**: Tracking different configurations using **wandb** helped identify the optimal learning rate and other hyperparameters.

-## Acknowledgments

-This project is a practical implementation of convolutional neural networks for multi-class classification.
-The dataset and problem statement provided valuable insights into handwriting recognition tasks.